 - Creating a strong and uncompromised voice to speak for local independents in the local government and media while engaging citizens in guiding the future of their community through democratic action.

-- Enhancing opportunities for local investment and access to capital for local entrepreneurs.
+- Enhancing opportunities for local investment, banking and access to capital for local entrepreneurs.

 Interested in exploring an IBA for your community?